What is the Eisenhower Matrix?

 Product Manager

 Product owners are at the crossroads of achieving the product vision based on business goals.
-They succeed when the product development team has all information they need to go forward.
+They succeed when the product development team has all the information it needs to proceed.

 The Eisenhower Matrix may assist product owners in ensuring that they focus on what is most important for the product and the sprint.